tomcritchlow/tomcritchlow.github.io/_posts/2022-11-10-8-years-on-the-road.md

 * What should our SEO strategy be?
 Let's see what size of SEO team we can fit inside this P&L.
 * Which direction should we grow in?
 Let's take a look at which business units are high margin/low margin and model out some assumptions about TAM and growth rate.
 * How do we invest in growth, while maintaining positive EBITDA?
-Let's sequence the growth initiatives and make sure the payback period aligns with
+Let's sequence the growth initiatives and make sure we're realizing growth as we go.
 * How do I get clarity on this business?
 Well, let's ensure the executive team's dashboard is closer to profit and margin and combines input and output metrics.

 I'm not sure if I'm getting more of this kind of work because I'm routinely interfacing with executive teams, or whether I've become better at this kind of work because of the time spent teaching these skills as part of the SEO MBA?
 Or, or!
 Maybe there's a recession going on and everyone is now concerned about top line *and* bottom line....?